 Winter can bring many hazards, like damaging winds and heavy snow.
-To protect your assets this winter, make sure your home and auto insurance policies are up-to-date.
+To protect your home and vehicles this winter, make sure your insurance policies are up-to-date.
 When it comes to car accidents or slips and falls where you’re responsible for personal injury to someone else, these policies should cover you.

-“However, unlike the cost of repairing your car, [personal] damages can be much larger,” says Ray Eng, AAA Northeast vice president of insurance sales.
+“However, unlike the cost of repairing your car, [personal] damages can be much larger,” says Ray Eng, AAA Northeast’s vice president of insurance sales.
 “That’s why we typically advise our members to consider an umbrella policy that provides additional liability coverage in excess of the coverage provided in someone’s auto or home policy.”

 What to Do in the Car